 Information on creating and enhancing backyard habitats for birds is located on the City of Sturgeon Bay Facebook page.

-There is a group of wonderful volunteers who have been doing the Christmas Bird Count for 47 yrs.
-They have counting areas in Sturgeon Bay and other mutiple Door County areas.
+There is a group of wonderful volunteers who have been doing the Christmas Bird Count for 47 years.
+They have counting areas in Sturgeon Bay and other multiple Door County areas.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Sturgeon Bay community offers Crossroads at Big Creek as a way to involve schools, garden clubs, and many other organizations in bird conservation activities.
 Crossroads offers lectures, exhibits, bird hikes, outdoor trails and areas all dedicated to nature and available to the general public.
 Woodside Park and Franke Park in Sturgeon Bay also offer parks and/or trails left in their natural state, further encouraging birds of all types.
 The Door County Land Trust also has 350 acres located off of Barge Rd. that offers a variety of habitats and landscapes for many types of birds.

 A. This community's municipal body passed the required International Migratory Bird Day resolution.